 Use a heavy based saucepan over a medium flame to melt butter, sugar, and golden syrup, mixing well.
 Add two tablespoons of water and a teaspoon of bicarb soda.
 Let the mixture froth up a little, stir well and take off the heat.

 Add the liquid to the dry ingredients and mix thoroughly until you have a good sticky dough.
 If the mixture seems too wet add a little flour.
-Let the dough cool a little and preheat oven to 160 °C. Using a dessert spoon shape balls of dough about 4 cm in diameter and place at least 7cm apart on a tray lined with baking paper.
-Do not flatten biscuits as they will flatten in the oven.
+Let the dough cool a little and preheat oven to 160°C. Using a dessert spoon shape patties of dough about 4 cm in diameter and place at least 7cm apart on a tray lined with baking paper.
+Do not flatten biscuits as they will grow/flatten in the oven.
 Bake for 10-15 minutes until golden brown, opening oven the halfway mark to squash the centre of each biscuit with the back of a fork.

 Notes: Some people like to add sultanas, and they are a great addition while not part of the traditional Anzac recipe.
 The crispy chewiness ratio can be also modified by playing around with baking temperature, try raising by 10/20 degrees for crispier Anzacs.